dfleury/silenceplease/README.md

 Only tested on Chrome, you need to activate the "Web Audio Input" setting on chrome://flags/

-1-) git clone git://github.com/dfleury/silenceplease.git
+1. git clone git://github.com/dfleury/silenceplease.git
-2-) chmod +x run.sh
+2. chmod +x run.sh
-3-) ./run.sh
+3. ./run.sh
-4-) Open in the chrome http://localhost:8831/
+4. Open in the chrome http://localhost:8831/

 It takes 60 seconds to define the average noise in your environment and request silence when the noise pass over in more of 20% of the average.

 This average is continuously recalculated in function of the noise variation.

-Creative Commons license OK!?
-Be free to use, improve and share! =)
+Creative Commons license OK!? **Be free to use, improve and share! =)**